Civil Procedure Code – Procedural Law of the Civil Code

 The Code of Civil Procedure is the basic procedural norm that regulates the procedure of the courts in civil matters, i.e., very simply put, all matters except criminal and administrative matters.
-If you are going to use the courts to settle a dispute with a neighbour, a divorce with your spouse, a property dispute or a dispute with your employer, it pays to know the Civil Procedure Code.
+If you are going to use the courts to resolve a dispute with a neighbour, a divorce, a property dispute or a workplace dispute, it pays to know the Civil Procedure Code.
 Or, in the best case, consult a lawyer.
 The law is also used to protect consumer rights, where consumers can sue traders for deceptive practices or failure to fulfil contractual obligations.
 Another example is the protection of personality, where it is possible to defend against unwarranted interference with honour or privacy.

 Are you solving a similar problem?